How to setup a ticket bot

 General bot settings

-• Per user simultaneous ticket limit: how many tickets can one use have open at the same time.
+• Per user simultaneous ticket limit: How many tickets one user can have open at the same time.

 Thread Mode